oldstuffs/reflection/README.md

 Simple and powerfull class/method/field/constructor manipulation!

 ### Principles
-- No code in constructors (why?)
+- No code in constructors
-- No mutable objects (why?)
+- No mutable objects
-- No public static methods (why?)
+- No public static methods
-- No type casting, or reflection (why?)
+- No type casting, or reflection
-- No public methods without contract (interface) (why?)
+- No public methods without contract (interface)
-- No implementation inheritance (why? and why?)
+- No implementation inheritance

 ### Using
 ```